-The Council will use the Appointment and Promotion Clause (10.4) in this Agreement to fill fixed term contracts defined below.
+Council will use Clause 10.4 Recruitment and Selection to fill fixed term contracts defined below.

-The Council may offer fixed term employment contracts in the following circumstances:
+Council may offer fixed term employment contracts in the following circumstances:

 - a.
 For a specific project or defined duration or for work of a limited duration - b.
 For a position that is funded by an external body - c.
 To backfill an employee who is on extended leave (e.g. parental leave, long service leave) - d.
 For positions which are linked to market wages.